Decorate Small Homes

 - Use the same fabric on your walls and curtains, upholstery, even the lampshades and picture frames, be it toile or animal prints.
 One wild print on that one area of the house will enlarge that small space, make it cohesive and add to the wow factor.

 - If you want a four-poster bed in a tiny bedroom, go ahead, as long as you have a space for a bedside table.
 It adds an impression that the room is big.

 - Use chairs instead of sofas to provide maximum flexibility.
 They require less space and can be transferred around easily.

 - Don't opt for furniture with arm rests.
 It limits how they can be positioned.
 The armless ones are also easier to get through doors and into apartment elevators.

-- Don't forget the island or hallway which leads to the kitchen and other rooms.
-Choose dishwashers and other appliances with wheels.
-They Tcan be relocated against a wall after using.
+- Don't forget the island or hallway that leads to the kitchen and other rooms.
+Choose dishwashers and other appliances with wheels so they can be relocated against a wall after using.